-A detailed description of the preparation of reconstituted HDL nanoparticles; their radiolabeling; and in vitro, in vivo, and ex vivo experiments can be found in the supplemental data (available at http://jnm.snmjournals. org).
-All animal experiments were done in accordance with protocols approved by the Institutional Animal Care and Use Committee of
+A detailed description of the preparation of reconstituted HDL nanoparticles, their radiolabeling, as well as of all in vitro, in vivo and ex vivo experiments can be found in the Supplemental Data.
+All animal experiments were done in accordance with protocols approved by the Institutional Animal Care and Use Committee of MSKCC and followed National Institutes of Health guidelines for animal welfare.